Actionable steps & tips for a successful compensation review process

 Even if the updates you’ve made are beneficial to your employees, the way you share these changes matters.
 Don’t just focus on what, but also on how you communicate changes you’ve made in compensation.

 Finally, communicate the value of compensation reviews to the individual.
-Usually, companies align compensation to performance, so this is about more than ‘just money.’
-It’s about the value of your job — and more importantly, your performance — to the organization.
-It’s about how your career will grow within the company.
 Without the why, you can have the best model, and no one will value it.”

-— Laura Barker, HR expert and founder of Laura Barker Career Coaching
+— Laura Barker, HR expert and director of coaching and leadership at TalentRise

 Tips for your compensation review process